Griner, Bonner lead Mercury past Fever 94-87

-INDIANAPOLIS — Brittney Griner scored 26 points, DeWanna Bonner added 25 and the Phoenix Mercury used a dominate first half to defeat the Indiana Fever 94-87 on Sunday.
+INDIANAPOLIS — Brittney Griner scored 26 points, DeWanna Bonner added 25 and the Phoenix Mercury used a dominant first half to defeat the Indiana Fever 94-87 on Sunday.

 Griner and former Indiana point guard Briann January both had 14 in the first half when the Mercury took a 53-28 lead at the half.
 It was 81-54 in the opening seconds of the fourth quarter before the Fever stormed back, hitting five 3-pointers in cutting 20 points off the deficit.